-I know it’s a bold statement to make, but these are the BEST Italian-style meatballs I’ve ever eaten.
-And (here’s what I love about them) there are no fillers, no eggs, no breadcrumbs.
-Simple seasonings, fresh herbs, and a little veggie power make these beef meatballs tender, light, and bursting with flavor.
+I know it’s a bold statement to make, but these paleo meatballs are exactly what I’m looking for in a meatball recipe.
+And here’s what I love about them: there are no fillers– no eggs, no breadcrumbs, nada.
+Simple seasonings, fresh herbs, and a little veggie power make these paleo meatballs tender, light, and bursting with flavor.

 I took my favorite method for adding veggies to meatballs from my Chicken Zucchini Popper recipe and gave the recipe an Italian spin.
 I used grass-fed beef and added plenty of fresh basil, garlic, and seasonings to re-create my favorite meatballs in marinara.
 The end result was light (not dense at all!), and so flavorful.
 I was blown away by the amazing texture and flavor.

-Another plus is that they’re allergy free, so there’s no gluten, dairy, soy, egg, nuts, etc. to worry about if you’re having company over or taking a meal to a friend.
+Another plus is that these paleo meatballs are allergy free, so there’s no gluten, dairy, soy, egg, nuts, etc. to worry about if you’re having company over or taking a meal to a friend.
 I love them plain with a side salad, but there are loads of ways to enjoy them.
 Depending on your dietary needs, you could serve these over spaghetti squash, zucchini noodles, or pasta, or tuck them into a bun for meatball subs.

-2. Freeze it!
-This is a dynamite freezer meal.
-You can put it into an 8×8″ pan or a 9×13″ pan (I prefer the larger pan), cover it with foil, and freeze uncooked.
+Paleo meatballs make a dynamite freezer meal.
+You can put them into an 8×8″ pan or a 9×13″ pan (I prefer the larger pan), cover it with foil, and freeze uncooked.
 When you’re ready to cook, you’ll want to add an additional 15-20 minutes to the cook time.

 Likewise, if you have leftovers and want to freeze them, it works like a charm.